Fast Solver for the Reynolds Equation on Piecewise Linear Geometries: Convergence

+{Recall that for the backward facing step, the PWL and PWC methods give the exact solution to the Reynolds equation; likewise, for the wedge slider, the PWL method gives the exact solution to the Reynolds equation.
+The convergence results of the FD method applied to the backward facing step and of the FD and PWC methods applied to the wedge slider are shown in \cref{convergence_piecewise}.
+For the backward facing step, the FD method demonstrates first-order convergence in $p$ in the $L^1$, $L^2$ and $L^\infty$ norms.
+For the wedge slider, both the FD and PWC methods demonstrate second-order convergence in $p$ in the $L^1$, $L^2$ and $L^\infty$ norms.
+We note that although our finite difference method only obtains its full accuracy in smooth geometries, previous work has shown that local mesh refinement allows for higher-order accuracy even in the presence of discontinuities \cite{he_modified_2023}.}

-We test the grid convergence of the FD, PWL and PWC methods with a sinusoidal slider for which the Reynolds equation has an exact solution \cite{takeuchi_extended_2019}.
+To confirm that the PWL method for the Reynolds equation is also second-order accurate for arbitrary domains, we consider the sinusoidal slider for which the Reynolds equation has an exact solution \cite{takeuchi_extended_2019}.
 The height is given by,

 where $H_0>0$ is the equilibrium height, $H_0(1+\delta)$ is the maximum height ($\delta > 0$), and $\alpha\ne 0$ is the period.
-The exact pressure for the Reynolds equation assumes a fixed pressure boundary condition $\Delta P = 0$.
+The exact pressure for the Reynolds equation assumes a fixed pressure boundary condition $\Delta p = 0$.
 The pressure is given by,

-From \cref{flux} or \cref{dP}, the flux $\mathcal{Q}$ corresponding to $\Delta P = 0$ is $\mathcal{Q} = \frac{\mathcal{U}\eta H_0(1-\delta^2)}{2+\delta^2}$.
+From \cref{flux} or \cref{dP}, the flux $\mathcal{Q}$ corresponding to $\Delta p = 0$ is $\mathcal{Q} = \frac{\mathcal{U}\eta H_0(1-\delta^2)}{2+\delta^2}$.